 As a result, the Health in Slums Foundation – a joint initiative between Maastricht University and Zuyd University of Applied Sciences – was established in 2014.

 Luc de Witte visited India on work for the first time in 2012.
-Following dinner with colleagues, he took a walk, during which he wandered into a slum area unknowingly.
+After he had dinner with a few colleagues, he took a walk, during which he wandered into a slum area unknowingly.
 What he came across shook him to his core: open drains, the smell of smoke, many people gathered under a single piece of canvas.
-He was very upset by what he saw and wanted to return to the Netherlands immediately.
-However, what he experienced that day stayed with him, and a few months later he spoke with an Indian colleague about what he had seen.
+He was so shocked by what he saw that he wanted to return to the Netherlands straight away.
+However, what he experienced that day stayed with him and a few months later he spoke with an Indian colleague about what he had seen.
 This colleague, who was visiting the Netherlands at the time, promised that he would show him all the different aspects of India, including the positive things it has to offer.
 Following this conversation, Luc, along with three of his colleagues, including Onno van Schayck, travelled to India for a week.
 They visited temples, palaces and beautiful nature parks, but also the more vulnerable sections of society in slums, and were moved to take action to improve the situation in urban slums.

 “We will not be able to make the slums disappear, but we can make a difference by working together to find solutions for the worst health issues in the slums”.

 Onno van Schayck visited India for the first time in 2010.
 As Scientific Director of the Care and Public Health Research Institute (CAPHRI) at Maastricht University, he was invited to meet Indian colleagues and establish an institutional relationship with Indian scientific Institutes on behalf of Maastricht University.